bcgov/von-agent-template/von-x-agent/config/README.md

 ## File: [routes.yml](routes.yml)

-The `routes.yml` file configures the web server routes for the API and the web forms template invoked by a user requesting a credential interactively, such as with dFlow.
+The `routes.yml` file configures the web server routes for the API and the web forms template invoked by a user requesting a credential interactively, such as with GreenLight.
 The agent web forms are unlikely to be used in a production VON issuer/verifier agent instance, but the form is super useful for testing.
 The configuration drives a dynamic form (based on the claim names and attributes) so that a user can request a credential by filling out and submitting the web form.

 An example of a simple `routes.yml` file is the following: